 These are great options if you're exploring what to plant in 3 gallon grow bags for productivity.

-Strawberries are one of the best fruits for small containers.
+Strawberries are one of the best fruits for 3 gallon fabric grow bags.

 ✅ Shallow roots.